 With exotic tropical flavors, Hawaiian-style cakes are perfect for curbing those sugary cravings or round out your meal in the most heavenly way possible.

 Unlike the majority of cakes, butter mochi is created from glutinous rice flour and coconut milk.
-As you may have guessed, this unique dessert is of Japanese inspiration, which has made its way onto all party tables in Hawaii for good reasons.
+As you may have guessed, this unique dessert is of Japanese inspiration.
+But now, it has made its way onto all party tables in Hawaii for good reasons.

 Visually, butter mochi has a stunning golden color.
 From the first bite, its chewy, sticky texture combined with a sweet, delicious flavor will blow your taste buds away.
 It’s supposed to be relished fresh out of the oven when it remains bouncy and soft.